10 Difficult Spelling Bee Words

 • Part of speech: adjective

-• Pronunciation: ah-TAHK-thuh-nus
+• Pronunciation: ah-TAHK-thus-nus

-• Definition: indigenous, native, aboriginal—used especially of floras and faunas.
+• Definition: Indigenous, native, aboriginal—used especially of floras and faunas.

 • Insouciant